planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 6. **Theme System**: Color-based themes group similar colored blocks to make it easy to create structures with natural gradient effects.

 7. **Optimized Instance Rendering**: The custom shader and instanced mesh approach allows for efficient rendering of thousands of blocks while still applying unique colors to each face of every block.

+8. **Advanced Terrain Generation**: The terrain is generated using a layered approach based on absolute Y-coordinates, creating natural-looking landscapes with appropriate block types at different heights.

+9. **Coordinate System Synchronization**: The raycasting and placement systems are carefully aligned to ensure that preview blocks appear exactly where they will be placed, making building more intuitive and precise.